ge-emerging-verticals-src/notification-sample-app/initial/README.md

 2. Send Email and Send Template Email request can be found in the include [Postman collection](https://github.com/ge-emerging-verticals-src/notification-sample-app/tree/master/Postman).

-3. Templates use Thymeleaf Java template engine.
-More info can be found [here](http://www.thymeleaf.org/.)
+3. Templates use Mustache Java template engine.
+More info can be found [here](https://mustache.github.io/)

 4. Create Template and Upload Template request can be found in the include [Postman collection](https://github.com/ge-emerging-verticals-src/notification-sample-app/tree/master/Postman).